mdn/content/files/en-us/web/css/layout_cookbook/card/index.md

 ## Accessibility concerns

-Depending on the content of your card there may be things you could, or should do to enhance accessibility.
+Depending on the content of your card, there may be things you could or should do to enhance accessibility.
 See [Inclusive Components: Card](https://inclusive-components.design/cards/) by Heydon Pickering, for a very detailed explanation of these issues.

 ## See also